 Subsequent to such assessment, the ISOP may also require works to be undertaken on the GB Transmission System as a condition of the connection being permitted.
-In the event of ISOP applying charges for these works, we will reflect these charges in our charges to you.
+In the event of ISOP applying charges for these works, these charges will be apportioned between you and us and reflected in our charges to you.

+The ISOP charges will be apportioned using one of two Cost Apportionment Factors (CAFs), dependent upon which factor is driving the requirement for the work:

+The ‘Transmission Security CAF’; and

+The ‘Transmission Fault Level CAF’.

+The following definitions are used in the application of the CAFs: